marian-code/wikipedia-music-tags/code_changelog.md

 - add system tray icon menu: http://rowinggolfer.blogspot.com/2011/06/pyqt-qsystrayicon-example.html
 - write automated tests
 - finish work on image search
+- introduce typing https://docs.python.org/3/library/typing.html this will bind app to python version 3.7, maybe to a great idea?
+- write only tags that have changed

 ###  Individual problem cases
 - load guests as in https://en.wikipedia.org/wiki/Emerald_Forest_and_the_Blackbird